jaisuryaaman/jaisuryaaman.github.io/README.md

 # PlainTest - Simple Online Exam Platform

 A minimalistic black and white exam platform where students can take tests anonymously and download their results.
+Last updated: July 24, 2025

 ## 🎯 Features